minhtran241/minhtran-site/README.md

 # Minh Tran - Professional Portfolio Website

-A comprehensive, high-performance portfolio website showcasing professional experience, technical expertise, published work, and open-source contributions.
-Built with modern web technologies and optimized for performance and accessibility.
+A high-performance portfolio website showcasing software engineering, AI architecture, and research in distributed systems.
+Features technical projects, IEEE publications, and AI-powered solutions.

 ## Overview

-This is the source repository for minhtran.com, a professional portfolio and knowledge-sharing platform.
-The website serves as a central hub to highlight professional background, technical projects, research publications, and technical insights through an active blog.
+This is the source repository for minhtran.com, a professional portfolio of a software engineer and researcher specializing in distributed computing, AI systems, and backend architecture.

 ## Technical Stack